adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 - Run the script as administrator
 - Change the options to suit your needs, make sure all are set correctly, do not use quotes marks "" in paths
 - Press zero 0 to start the process
-- At the end, Press 9 to exit, or close the windows with red X button
+- At the end, Press 9 or q to exit, or close the windows with red X button

 ============================================================
 Options: